AlexDuvalinho/Explainable-Artificial-Intelligence-XAI-/Data visualisation/Analysis.md

 #### Demography

-*gender* is not useful: the churn percentage is almost equal in case of Male and Females. (graph)\
+*gender* does not appear useful: the churn percentage is almost equal for males and females. \
-*SeniorCitizen* represent only 16% of customers but have a much higher churn rate: 42% against 23% for non-senior customers. (graph)\
+*SeniorCitizen* represents only 16% of customers but has a much higher churn rate, that is 42% against 23% for non-senior customers. \
-*partner*: customers without partners are more likely to churn. (graph + distrib. binary var. (non)churn)\
+*partner*: customers without partners are more likely to churn. \
-*Dependents*: similarly for customers without dependents. (graph + distrib. binary var. (non)churn)
+*Dependents*: similarly for customers without dependents.

 #### Services

 Let's now look at the two main services that customers are using, namely phone and internet.
 Note that the later includes additional options such as OnlineBackup or OnlineSecurity.

-*PhoneService* is not useful. (graph).
-Few customers don’t have phone service.
+*PhoneService* does not appear useful.
+Note that only few customers don’t have phone service.
 (9%)

 *MultipleLines*\
-For consumers, having multiple phone lines have practically no correlation with attrition; maybe a slightly higher churn rate (graph)
+For consumers, having multiple phone lines has practically no correlation with attrition; maybe a slightly higher churn rate.
-This could be due to the fact that having multiple lines increases monthly charges (graph).
+This could be due to the fact that having multiple lines increases monthly charges.\
-No (general) correlation with tenure.
-Nevertheless, it is clearly visible that churning customers having multiple phone lines are principally new customers. (graph)
+It is not correlated with tenure, dependents or partners.
+Nevertheless, it is clearly visible that churners having multiple phone lines are principally new customers.
-No correlation with dependent or partners.

 *InternetService*\
-Very useful feature.
-3 categories (DSL, Fiber optic, No) (2 graphs + distrib. binary var. (non)churn) \
+Very informative feature.
+3 categories (DSL, Fiber optic, No) \
 Clients without internet have a very low churn rate.
-Represent 22% proportion of customers, where only 2% churn. \
+They represent 22% of the dataset, where only 2% churn and 20% does not. \
 Customers with fiber optic are very likely to churn.
-43% of total customers.
-(18% churn, 25% don’t) \
+43% of customers in total, including 18% that churn and 25% that don’t. \
 Those with DSL connection usually don’t churn.
 (27% don’t, 7% do) \
 It's interesting how customers with DSL (slower connection) and higher charges are less probable to churn. \
 Relation to numerical features: using Fiber optic yields much higher monthly charges (around 90) than DSL (around 55) and no Internet (20).

-Concerning the six additional services (for customers without/with internet): (2 graphs). \
+Concerning the six additional services (for customers without/with internet): \
 *StreamingTV* and *StreamingMovies* are not predictive for churn.
 Used by 50% of customer base.\
 Customers subscribed to *OnlineSecurity*, *OnlineBackup*, *DeviceProtection*, *TechSupport*, are less likely to churn.
 An important proportion of customers take each service but less than half.\
 They all are seriously correlated between each other and with monthly charges, which makes sense.